Spider-Man: Web of Shadows: Microsoft Windows, PlayStation 3, Wii, and Xbox 360

+In both Black Suit outcomes, Kingpin and Black Widow send a newly re-Venomized Wolverine after Spider-Man, dead or alive.

 PlayStation 2 and PlayStation Portable

 After an encounter between Spider-Man and Venom, the latter inexplicably explodes, leaving no trace of Eddie Brock and causing Spider-Man to regain his symbiote black suit.
 Later, Spider-Man is surprised when Nick Fury calls him and reveals that Venom has infested Manhattan with his symbiote, forcing S.H.I.E.L.D. to quarantine the city.
 He also explains that Spider-Man's previous encounters with the symbiote gives him more control over it, though he warns him that the symbiote can still influence his behavior.
 Tasked with collecting pieces for a sonic generator that can counter the symbiotes, Spider-Man first goes after the Shocker (Liam O'Brien) to obtain his vibro gauntlets.
 Next, having been informed by the Kingpin, who is also trying to stop the symbiotes, that Spencer Smythe and A.I.M. are working on a secret project involving vibranium, Spider-Man infiltrates A.I.M.'s underground lab through the sewers.
 Along the way, he must avoid traps set by Kraven the Hunter (Dwight Schultz) and eventually confront him.
 Inside A.I.M.'s lab, Spider-Man encounters J. Jonah Jameson (Daran Norris), who was captured and cloned as part of a plot by Smythe to discredit both him and Spider-Man.
 After releasing either Jameson or his clone, Spider-Man defeats Rhino, who was hired to guard the lab, and escapes with the vibranium.

 Returning to Manhattan, Spider-Man encounters Luke Cage, who suggests teaming up to fight the symbiotes.
 While doing so, Spider-Man learns of the Tinkerer's plan to spread the infestation to other countries, and has the option to redirect a train full of symbiotes towards Cage to make his own travel through the city easier.
 After defeating Cage, who was either infected by a symbiote or is trying to remove Spider-Man's black suit, believing it has corrupted him, Spider-Man infiltrates the Tinkerer's lab, encountering a brainwashed Venom, who was captured by the Tinkerer for experimentation.
 Eventually, Spider-Man defeats the Tinkerer and foils his plan, despite the villain's escape.